KevinHern/neat-python-exporter/README.md

 The most notable file is the NEAT configuration file that the original neat-python library needs in order to set up the algorithm the way you want.
 - **simulation/**:
-This directory will contain all the files that you may need to run a simulation about the problem you desire to solve using NEAT
+This directory will contain all the files that you may need to run a simulation to find the solution of the problem you desire to solve using NEAT
 - **main.py**: A simple file with few lines of code used to start the simulation and the algorithm itself.

 This library will enforce you to have such directory structure to create good habits.
-Keeping everything organized and separated, will make it easier to debug.
+Keeping everything organized and separated, will make things easier to debug.

 ## Notes

-- The configuration file that contains parameters to set up properly the NEAT algorithm **needs** to be named **config-feedforward.txt**
+- The configuration file that contains parameters to set up properly the NEAT algorithm **needs** to be named **config-feedforward.txt** under the **artificial_intelligence/** directory.
-- The export feature **only** works with **feed_forward networks**
+- The export feature **only** works with **Feed Forward networks**